Sunday, 30 November 2025

 her husband was well kept and undefiled,

-and in due time she swelled with child.
+and in due time she gently swelled with child.

 They both grew sleek upon the woolen pears